 Women’s Ministry is a grace-filled community of women from all seasons and walks of life; sharing life’s joys and struggles in the context of how God is using every circumstance to mold us into Christ’s image.
 These women study God’s Word, pray, and serve the community together.
 By faith and God’s grace, in large and small ways, they are women of the Word reaching out to women in the world.

 Presbyterian Women (PW), the national women's organization of the Presbyterian Church (PCUSA), is also a community of women from all seasons and walks of life, and every woman at FPC is automatically a member.
 Join a PW Circle for Bible study and fellowship with other women.
 For more information click on the link below.

-Childcare is available on Tuesdays and Thursdays from 9 am – noon at a cost of $5 per mom, per week.
+Childcare is available on Tuesdays from 9am – 12:30pm at a cost of $5 per mom, per week.
 Please make childcare reservations by calling Margaret Rodriguez, 713.620.6587.